My Lords, I must make the usual announcement. If there is a Division in the Chamber, we must adjourn and resume after 10 minutes.

 I do not really feel that I need to labour the point—I think that it is clear.
 A promise has been made, and this is the methodology for making sure that that promise is delivered.

-My Lords, this is a wide-ranging group of amendments and it is a bit hard to fight the right balancing point to address it, so I am going to give up at the beginning and just go through them one by one—in a slightly different order, just to confuse everyone.
+My Lords, this is a wide-ranging group of amendments and it is a bit hard to find the right balancing point to address it, so I am going to give up at the beginning and just go through them one by one—in a slightly different order, just to confuse everyone.

 Amendment 5 is right on the money in trying to make us focus again on why we are doing this and what it is about.
 It will not be worth doing unless there is an impact on energy efficiency.
 As we were reminded in the first group by the noble Lord, Lord Teverson, the problem we face and the one that the Government have to open themselves to be honest about is whether this will be worth having in the sense that it will actually change people’s behaviour and therefore save us some of the costs that we have from our expensive use of energy.
 If that is not part of what we are thinking, we need to make it part of the process and, indeed, the plan, if we go that way.